-Workforce Solutions Texoma meets and partners with Sherman Independent School District (ISD), Educational First Steps, Child Care Regulation (previously known as Child Care Licensing), and CPS (Child Protective Services) Regional Day Care Coordinators to discuss area needs and/or concerns.
-Sherman ISD Head Start staff were scheduled to train for WST in April 2020 at our annual training day; however, this event was cancelled due to the Novel Coronavirus COVID-19 pandemic.
-This training will be rescheduled as soon as pandemic restrictions ease.
-Additionally, Child Care Regulation staff have served as trainers for our area child care providers.
-Texoma, along with the

-Dallas, Tarrant and North Central Workforce Boards, also participates in a Regional Texas Department of Family and Protective Services-Child Protective Services (CPS) meeting each quarter to discuss concerns and ways to improve CPS-authorized child care in each respective Board area.
+Workforce Solutions Texoma meets and partners with area school districts, Educational First Steps, Child Care Regulation (previously known as Child Care Licensing), CPS (Child Protective Services), Regional Day Care Coordinators, United Way of Grayson County as well with both Grayson and North Central Texas College to discuss area needs and/or concerns.
+Additionally, Childcare Regulation staff have served as trainers for our area childcare providers.
+Texoma, along with the Dallas, Tarrant and North Central Workforce Boards, also participates in a Regional Texas Department of Family and Protective Services-Child Protective Services (CPS) meeting each quarter to discuss concerns and ways to improve CPS-authorized childcare in each respective Board area.

-Another major strength of the Texoma region is the willingness of our economic development partners to work with Workforce to create opportunities for our employers that would not have been funded by other sources.
-An example of these partnerships occurred when both the Denison Development Alliance (economic development entity) and multiple economic development corporations including Sherman, Denison, Howe, Gainesville and Bonham, assisted Texoma in purchasing Jobs EQ Software (Chmura Economics & Analytics).
+Another major strength of the Texoma region is the willingness of our economic development partners to collaborate with Workforce to create opportunities for our employers that would not have been funded by other sources.
+An example of these partnerships occurred when both the Denison Development Alliance (economic development entity) and multiple economic development corporations including Sherman, Denison, Howe, Gainesville, Bonham and Grayson College, assisted Texoma in purchasing Jobs EQ Software (Chmura Economics & Analytics).
 This software is housed at the Board and is used for the benefit of all workforce partners to develop real-time labor market analysis reports.
-In addition, many of our economic development partners provide funding for job/career fairs, partner with the Board on grant opportunities, like the High Demand Job Training Grant, which requires a 50% match from an economic development entity.
+In addition, many of our economic development partners provide funding for job/career fairs, partner with the Board on grant opportunities, like the High Demand Job Training Grant, which requires a 100% match from an economic development entity.

 The Jobs EQ software is also used by the Board in looking at long-term data projections to identify which industries will grow the fastest and have a need for skilled workers.
-This information, along with input from colleges, high schools, and area employers is used in the development of Texoma's approved Target Occupations List.
+This information, along with input from colleges, high schools, and area employers is used in the development of Texoma's Target Occupations List.